 When you turn the ignition ON (II), this indicator will light briefly then go out.
 This tells you that the system is working properly.
 If the light comes on at any other time, or does not come on at all, you should have the system checked by your dealer.
 For example:

-- If the SRS indicator light does not come on after you turn the ignition ON (II). - If the light stays on after the engine starts.

-• If the light comes on or flashes on and off while you drive.
+- If the SRS indicator light does not come on after you turn the ignition ON (II). - If the light stays on after the engine starts. - If the light comes on or flashes on and off while you drive.

-If you see any of these indications, your airbags may not deploy when you need them.
+If you see any of these indications, your front or side airbags may not deploy, your passenger's side airbag automatic cutoff system may not work properly, or your seat belt tensioners may not work when you need them.
 See your Acura dealer as soon as possible.

-Ignoring the SRS indicator light can result in serious injury or death if the airbags do not inflate when needed.
+Ignoring the SRS indicator light can result in serious injury or death if the airbags, cutoff system, or tensioners do not work properly.